 - Answering all questions: No question is too big or too small for us to answer.
 It is very important to us that our clients have a thorough understanding of their affairs, so we are always happy to address their concerns.

-- Offering advice and suggestions: If ever you are unsure about any aspect of your will, we can help you think through the issue and come to a decision.
+- Offering advice and suggestions: If ever you are unsure about any aspect of your will, we can help you think through the issue and decide.

 Other Estate Administration Matters You Should Consider